 Want to connect your laptop to Wi-Fi while you're on the go?
-Or maybe you're working from home while social distancing, and your internet connection is less than stellar.
-If so, no need to rely on public networks—use your smartphone’s mobile hotspot to share internet with other devices using your mobile data.
-A friendly reminder that Verizon, AT&T and Sprint, among other carriers, offer hotspot plans, so check with your wireless provider to discover if additional data charges may apply.
+Or maybe you're working from home and your internet connection is less than stellar.
+If so, no need to rely on public networks—use your smartphone as a mobile Wi-Fi hotspot to share internet with other devices using your mobile data.

 What is a mobile hotspot?

-Using your iPhone or Android device as a mobile Wi-Fi hotspot lets you share your smartphone's network connection with your other mobile devices so they too can connect to the internet anywhere that you have mobile service.
-Most smartphones, including the Samsung Galaxy and iPhone, have built-in features that allow you to quickly turn on a Wi-Fi hotspot from the Settings or App menu.
+Using your iPhone or Android device as a mobile Wi-Fi hotspot lets you share your smartphone's mobile network connection with your other devices, letting them connect to the internet anywhere that you have mobile service.
+Most smartphones, including the Samsung Galaxy® and iPhone, have built-in features that allow you to quickly turn on a Wi-Fi hotspot from the Settings or App menu.

-Sure, free Wi-Fi can now be found everywhere from coffee shops to national parks, but using public Wi-Fi always carries certain security risks and often requires you to give out personal information, like your email address, in order to use the service.
+Sure, a free Wi-Fi connection can be found everywhere from coffee shops to national parks, but using public Wi-Fi networks always carries certain security risks and often requires you to give out personal information, like your email address, in order to use the service.
 Using your smartphone's mobile hotspot allows you to put extra security measures in place to help protect you and your private information.

 How to turn your iPhone into a mobile hotspot

-- Toggle on Personal Hotspot.
-Then, tap Wi-Fi Password to change the password for your shared network.
+- Tap Allow Others to Join, and then tap Wi-Fi Password to change the password for your shared network.

-- Connect your computer to your phone's internet.
-Tap your preferred way to connect below.
+- Connect your computer to your phone's internet—you can choose to connect via Wi-Fi, Bluetooth®, or USB.

-How to turn your Android phone into a mobile hotspot
+How to use your Samsung Galaxy as a mobile hotspot

-- Once toggled on, click on Mobile Hotspot again and scroll down to Password.
-Here, you can change the password to something difficult enough to help keep unwelcome guests from joining.
+- Once it’s on, tap Mobile Hotspot again, then tap Configure, where you can change the hotspot password to something difficult enough to help keep unwelcome guests from joining.

 How to block others from using your mobile hotspot

-If you suspect someone is using your mobile hotspot without your permission, you can check to see who is on it by going to the Hotspot section in your phone's Settings and scroll down to look at Connected Devices.
-If someone is on that you don't want to be, disconnect your mobile hotspot altogether and reactivate it using a completely different password.
-Some devices also offer you the option to click on the user under Connected Devices and tap Block to prevent them from using your hotspot.
+If you suspect someone is using your mobile hotspot without your permission, you can check to see who is on it by going to the Hotspot section in your phone's Settings and looking at Connected Devices.
+If someone is on your network that you don't want to be on it, disconnect your mobile hotspot and reactivate it using a completely different password.
+Some devices also offer you the option to select the user under Connected Devices and tap Block to prevent them from using your hotspot.